Pulling the goalie is a tactic used in a variety of sports to boost the amount of attacking players on a team near the end of a game.

 At this point, it may be worth backing up for a second and explaining what is meant by “pulling the goalie”.

-Pulling the goalie is a tactic used in various different sports, where a team will remove the goalie from the game and replace them with another attacking player.
+Pulling the goalie is a phrase used in various sports that means a team will remove the goalie from the game and replace them with an attacking player.
+Pulling the goalie leaves the team weaker in defense due to being without a goalie but stronger in the offense due to the extra forward.

 The team will then no longer have a goalie playing but will have an extra attacking player playing instead.